flutter/flutter/sdk/lib/widgets/README.md

    components created by the parent component are retained in the widget hierchy.
 Old _stateful_ components, however, cannot simply be discarded because they contain state that needs to be preserved.
-Instead, the old stateful components are retained in the widget hiearchy and asked to `syncFields` with the new instance of the component created by the parent in its `build` function.
+Instead, the old stateful components are retained in the widget hierarchy and asked to `syncFields` with the new instance of the component created by the parent in its `build` function.